fivetwentysix/ggcrypto/README.md

 # GGCRYPTO

+Disclaimer: This is a experimental project.
+We may discontinue this and fork at anytime.
+Treat involvement as educational purposes only.
+There is no guarentee or even likelyness of these tokens ever being worth anything.

 GGCRYPTO is based on CryptoNote.
 This is the repository to explore the codebase of the blockchain.

 ## Setting up a node and wallet on Ubuntu 14.04